Search for a Maker

 – Enter our Prize Draw to win vouchers to spend with Cockpit makers

 – Delicious food by Hand Made Food café

 All events will take place on the Saturday and Sunday of the relevant Open Studios weekend

 1.30 – 2.00 pm | Tie Making: Bespoke Hand Sewing

-The art of hand sewing is in the preparation – gentlemen’s bespoke accessories designer Ian Scott Kettle will demonstrate the tie making process from start to finish, while discussing the performance of different cloths and the origins of the gentlemen’s cravat.
+The art of hand sewing is in the preparation; menswear designer Ian Scott Kettle will demonstrate the tie making process from start to finish while discussing the performance of different cloths and the origins of the gentleman’s cravat.

 2.00 – 2.30 pm | Painting on Water

-Watch paper marbler, Lucy McGrath demonstrates her craft; ‘floating’ paint on a bath of thickened water, manipulating it to create striking patterns and transferring these on to paper and 3D forms.
+Watch paper marbler, Lucy McGrath demonstrate her craft; ‘floating’ paint on a bath of thickened water, manipulating it to create striking patterns and transferring these on to paper and 3D forms.

 2.45 – 3.15 pm | Art Textiles workshop

 This workshop will explore the versatility of collage and colour with textile artist Onome Otite showing us how to tell stories and communicate ideas.
 Working with recycled and mixed materials, participants will explore cultural associations and personal responses to create a story.
 Open to all ages and limited numbers.